 Material Shortages/Delays and Rising Prices

-During a recent conversation amongst the staff here at Davis Frame, one person mentioned that he has been waiting for a new dishwasher for 2 months; another staff member mentioned that she has been waiting for her new mattress for 10 weeks, after initially being given a 2-3 week delivery window.
+During a recent conversation amongst the staff here at Davis Frame, many of us are waiting on items.
+One person mentioned he has been waiting for a new dishwasher for 2 months.
+Another staff member mentioned she has been waiting for her new mattress for 10 weeks, after being given a 2-week delivery window.
 Many of our Davis Frame suppliers are experiencing the same thing.
 Often it’s not even our supplier that’s delayed; it’s the components that are used to make the products that we sell.
-The shortages and delays in the supply chain right now goes deep, and it’s all starting to compound.
+The shortages and delays in the supply chain right now go deep, and it’s all compounding.
 Sadly, we are in unpredictable times.
 Even getting a package in the mail is taking much longer than usual.
 Are building supplies the new toilet paper?

-To put it in perspective, while the construction industry has been crazy this year, we are fortunate to be in the position to be in an industry that is growing right now – instead of shrinking or disappearing like other industries worldwide.
+The construction industry has been crazy this year.
+We are fortunate to be in the position to be in an industry that is growing right now.
+Many industries are shrinking or disappearing worldwide.
 In 2008, the housing market suffered huge losses; in 2020 and into 2021, the housing market is booming.
 Now is the time to plan your spring 2021 project and we recommend getting started as soon as possible.
-We predict builders and materials will still be hard to come by in 2021.
+We predict builders and materials will still be scarce in 2021.
 If you are thinking of building a systems-built home, whether it be a timber frame or panelized home, we would love to discuss your project with you.
 Call us at 800.636.0993!